shaxuuu/Card-Details-Frontend/README.md

   * Auto Formatting Inputs ( Adding and removing spaces in card number | Adding zeros before numbers grater than 1 in month input etc. )
   * Red highlight when trying to submit with empty fields.
   * Live check if input is valid when typing.
-  * Live update on cards on the left.
+  * Live update on preview cards.
   * Name input prepared for second name.

 ### Preview